burgwyn/DATA602/README.md

 docker run -p 8888:8888 jupyter/pyspark-notebook
 ```

 Upload the notebook, `ALS.ipynb`, into the running Docker container to review and execute.
+It also requires `REC_Collaborative_Facility.csv` as an input.

 ### SVD

-SVD.ipynb - applies Singular Variable Decomposition
+`SVD.ipynb` applies Singular Value Decomposition using [Suprise](http://surpriselib.com/) library.
+It requires `REC_Collaborative_Facility.csv` as an input.

 ## Content Filtering